AlaskaAirlines/auro/src/GOVERNANCE.md

 ### Designers and devs use the new asset

 Once all the new work has been published, it is now officially in the hands of the designers and engineers to use.
-It is with active use that any edge cases not discovered during the design and development process will the discovered.
+It is with active use that any edge cases not discovered during the design and development process will issues be discovered.

 As these edge cases are discovered it is to be determined whether the discovery is **considered a new feature or a bug**.

 * **BUG**.
 An issue is submitted with all the necessary details and the label of BUG and is given top priority to address.
 * **NEW FEATURE**.
 An issue is submitted with a feature request and proposed solution.
 The new feature will be reviewed by the Auro team and in coordination with the submitter determine appropriate timelines for work.